Frankyfliu/Frankyfliu.github.io/aboutme.md

 What else do you need?

 ### My story
-I am a student majoring Artificial Intelligence.
-I'm particularly interested in Large Language Models.
+I am a student majoring in Artificial Intelligence.
+I'm particularly interested in **Large Language Models**.